 There are three Cs to getting the kind of job you want and earning the kind of money you want to earn.
 These three Cs basically remain constant throughout your working career.

+- Competence – Be good at what you do.
 The third C is competence.
-In the final analysis it is how good you are and how good you have been in your previous jobs that will determine, more than anything else, how good you can be at the job under consideration.
+In the final analysis, it is how good you are and how good you have been in your previous jobs that will determine, more than anything else, how good you can be at the job under consideration.
 Next to your character, your level of competence will be the single most important factor in determining your success in your career.
 This is why you must be continually working to maintain and upgrade your levels of competence through personal study all your working life.

 Leadership is the willingness and the desire to accept responsibility for results.
 It’s the ability to take charge, to volunteer for assignments, and to accept accountability for achieving the required results of those assignments.

 The mark of the leader is that he or she does not make excuses.
 You demonstrate your willingness to be a leader in the organization by offering to take charge of achieving company goals and then committing yourself to perform at high levels.

 It’s probably the most important single quality for long-term success in life and at work.
 Integrity begins by being true to yourself.
 This means that you are perfectly honest with yourself and in your relationships with others.
 You are willing to admit your strengths and weaknesses.
 You are willing to admit where you have made mistakes in the past.
 Especially, you demonstrate loyalty.
 You never say anything negative about a previous employer or a person whom you have worked with or for.
 Even if you were fired from a previous job, never say anything negative or critical.